anlx-sl/Serpico/README.md

 ## Huge Thanks
 * Wouldn't exist without testing, support, and feature suggestion of the rest of the [Moosedojo team!](https://github.com/MooseDojo).
 * @d4rkd0s for the great logo work.
-Thanks!
+Thanks!!!